 If they ordered a tractor to be created for them, then this production cost would climb even higher – not to mention that it too would take its toll on the environment.
 By finding a used tractor to purchase as an alternative, the need for a made-to-order equivalent would be nullified, allowing a lesser impact on the environment.

-When combined – the potential to save cash on used financing, whilst benefitting the planet, can be more than enough reason for a modern business to consider taking this route.
+When combined – the potential to save money on used equipment, whilst benefiting the planet, can be more than enough reason for a modern business to consider taking this route.
 The extra cash saved could always be put on something else to do with the development of the business, or even saved for another financial obligation.
 Less money borrowed means less to repay – and the quicker that a finance loan can be paid off, the lower the amount of interest that will need to be covered.